Usage

 Selecting Packages

 Use the arrow keys to move the cursor and press Space to toggle selection.
 Selected packages are marked with a filled circle.
-Press Enter to update all selected packages at once.
+Press Enter to copy the update command to your clipboard and exit — ripen never runs commands for you.

-ripen groups packages by dependency type (dependencies vs devDependencies) and runs one install command per group.
+ripen groups packages by dependency type (dependencies vs devDependencies) and builds one install command per group.

 Version Picker